forscie/RAAED/README.txt

 of each SSHD_config is required in order to permit SSH-RSA authentication.

-     *These script should only be used for educational purposes, within the law.*
+     *These scripts should only be used for educational purposes, within the law.*
      Author: forScience james@forscience.xyz